Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### CHANGELOG.md

-All changes in the module files must be reflected in their version number and noted in the log file ("CHANGELOG.txt").
-NASSA encourages the use of [semantic versioning](https://semver.org/), whenever applicable, according to which versions are tagged vX.Y.Z, where X, Y and Z are positive integers that increase when a new version involves major, minor and patch (correction) changes.
+All submitted changes in the module files must be reflected in their version number and noted in the log file ("CHANGELOG.txt").

+NASSA encourages the use of [semantic versioning](https://semver.org/), whenever applicable, according to which different versions are tagged following the convention *vX.Y.Z*, where X, Y and Z are positive integers that increase when a new version involves major, minor and patch (correction) changes.
 Changes to the module metadata, such as the correction of typos, wording adjustment, and author data update, are generally considered at the lowest level.

 ### NASSA.yml (metadata)